AlessioRepetto/agriclimate-intelligence/src/README.md

 `temporal_cv_scores()` evaluates each requested quantile separately within the defined chronological folds.

-The central assumption is that every validation block must occur strictly after the observations used to fit its model.
+The key assumption is that every validation block must occur strictly after the observations used to fit its model.

 ### Sequential Forward Selection

 `fit_sfs()` runs forward `SequentialFeatureSelector` using:

 - Q2 pinball loss as the scoring objective;
-- the explicit chronological folds;
+- explicit chronological folds;
-- the same linear quantile pipeline used for later evaluation.
+- the same linear quantile pipeline used for subsequent evaluation.

 The resulting feature subset is model-specific and should not be interpreted as the only informative set for nonlinear estimators.

-`selected_feature_table()` provides a compact readable summary of the selected predictors and distinguishes historical from climate variables.
+`selected_feature_table()` creates a readable summary that distinguishes historical and climate predictors and reports the crop-phase suffix for engineered climate variables.

 ### Native missing-value feature mapping

-`native_feature_names()` converts zero-filled linear-model feature names back to their native missing-value versions when a downstream model can consume numerical `NaN` values directly.
+`native_feature_names()` maps zero-filled historical feature names back to their native missing-value versions when downstream estimators can consume numerical `NaN` values directly.

-This allows CatBoost and TabPFN experiments to preserve missingness information instead of inheriting the imputation required by the linear pipeline.
+This is used to avoid unnecessarily transferring linear-model imputation choices to CatBoost and TabPFN.

 ### L1-regularized quantile regression